 Share information with external people: It's usual for clients to request detailed reports in different formats, generally Excel, CSV, or PDF.

-This highlights the simple benefit of exporting the raw data and letting them explore at their own pace with the tools they master, it's usually the best way to go.
+This highlights the simple benefit of exporting the raw data and letting them explore at their own pace with the tools they master; it's usually the best way to go.

-Analyze SLA compliance: When managing service delivery in Jira, it's usual Service Managers or customers need to get statistics about their SLAs, and sometimes, the Jira reporting engine may fall short for such a task.
+Analyze SLA compliance: When managing service delivery in Jira, it's usual that Service Managers or customers need to get statistics about their SLAs, and sometimes, the Jira reporting engine may fall short of such a task.
 Therefore, it's normal to look for reporting alternatives in the Atlassian Marketplace such as eazyBI, and/or export the issues to CSV, PDF, or Excel to analyze the compliance of their SLAs.

-Migrate issues between Jira instances: It's possible to natively import issues to a different Jira instance with a CSV archive, which is specifically useful when partial migrating issues between instances; To do this, previously will be necessary to export these issues CSV to import them into the target instance later.
+Migrate issues between Jira instances: It's possible to natively import issues to a different Jira instance with a CSV archive, which is specifically useful when partially migrating issues between instances; To do this, previously will be necessary to export these issues CSV to import them into the target instance later.
 The relationship between the origin and destination environments would be the following:

 Despite how easy it seems to export these issues from Jira, it's also true there are several limitations, especially when exporting the full content each issue contains: